tempranova/erasmiana-digital/README.md

 - Any museums about Erasmus I can visit?
 - Any DH sites or displays that you find particularly interesting?
 - Who are the users?
 What's the point of this website?
 Where is it going to be used?
 How well are things already digitized?

+NOTE ON DB STRUCTURE

+- Entry is meant either for chunks of text -- like paragraphs within a larger work, parts of letters, generally not exceeding 500 words
+  - OR for small independent pieces of work that are part of a larger work but well-defined -- like adages
+- Summary and metadata are only really useful for letters -- for huge long works the chunks will do the lifting

+- May add more in terms of published dates and so on